Environmental Change and Management

 Students will

-- Students will annonate a site map as they explore remenent environments, recording important natural and human features of the environment.
+- Annotate a site map as they explore remanent environments, recording important natural and human features of the environment.

-- They will use a variety of field tests and use their data to conduct an ecosystem health assessment.
+- Use a variety of field tests and use their data to conduct an ecosystem health assessment.

-- Students will also learn about environmental management strategies in practise at the Botanic Gardens and use real data to create their own urban plans for the region.
+- Learn about environmental management strategies in practise at the Botanic Gardens and use real data to create their own urban plans for the region.

 Key content